Danny Dorling

-In 1989 he became a Fellow of the Royal Geographical Society (FRGS), and a Fellow of the Royal Statistical Society (FRSS), in 2003 a Fellow of the Academy of Social Sciences (FAcSS), in 2010 a Fellow of the Royal Society of Arts (FRSA), in 2014 was appointed an Honorary Fellow of the Faculty of Public Health (HonFFPH), and in 2015 he became a senior associate member of the Royal Society of Medicine (SARSM).
-In 2019 he was made an (honorary) Doctor of the University of York.
+Dorling became a Fellow of the Royal Geographical Society (FRGS) and a Fellow of the Royal Statistical Society (FRSS) in 1989, a Fellow of the Academy of Social Sciences (FAcSS) in 2003, a Fellow of the Royal Society of Arts (FRSA) in 2010, an Honorary Fellow of the Faculty of Public Health (HonFFPH) in 2014, a senior associate member of the Royal Society of Medicine (SARSM) in 2015, and an honorary Doctor of the University of York in 2019.

+From 2007 to 2017 Dorling was the honorary president of the Society of Cartographers.

 Early life and education

 Born in Oxford, Dorling attended local state schools, including Cheney School, a coeducational comprehensive and was employed as a play-worker in children's summer play-schemes.
 Dorling graduated with a Bachelor of Science with Honours in Geography, Mathematics and Statistics at the University of Newcastle in 1989 and completed a PhD in the Visualization of Spatial Social Structure under the supervision of Stan Openshaw in 1991.